 The RPCs and the St. Louis County Library hosted and promoted in-person regional engagement meetings.
 In October and November 2022 OBD conducted their first round of listening sessions across the state.
 These sessions allowed stakeholders to have their voices heard about what the challenges and barriers are on a regional basis.
-We split the time at the meetings between the BEAD program and the Digital Equity Act.
-The first part of these meetings was a presentation on the BEAD program where we shared maps and statistics on a regional basis and information from the Notice of Funding Opportunity.
+OBD divided the meetings between sections focusing on the BEAD program and DEA.
+The first part of these meetings was a presentation on the BEAD program where the office shared maps and statistics on a regional basis and information from the Notice of Funding Opportunity.
 The second part was a presentation on the Digital Equity Act.
-At the end of each part, we opened the meeting for discussion and encouraged attendees to share their experiences about access, affordability, and adoption of the internet.
+At the end of each part, OBD opened the meeting for discussion and encouraged attendees to share their experiences about access, affordability, and adoption of the internet.
 OBD offered a virtual and phone in option for those who may not have been able to attend in-person.
-During these 23 listening sessions we heard from over 625 Missourians in the 19 regions of the state.
-In May and June of 2023 OBD conducted a follow-up round of in-person meetings.
-These public engagement sessions allowed OBD to present how we incorporated stakeholder input into our plans for BEAD and DE and share current BEAD eligibility maps based on the counties within each region.
+During these 23 listening sessions OBD heard from over 625 Missourians in the 19 regions of the state.
+In May and June of 2023, OBD conducted a follow-up round of in-person meetings.
+These public engagement sessions allowed OBD to present how it incorporated stakeholder input into plans for BEAD and DEA and share current BEAD eligibility maps based on the counties within each region.
 It was also an opportunity to update stakeholders on what to expect in the upcoming months and OBD's timeline for each of the programs.
-Stakeholders were able to ask questions and have further input on our plans.
-During our follow-up tour we visited the 19 regions of the state, with 20 separate meetings be held, while hearing from over 400 stakeholders statewide.
-We again offered the meetings virtually and by phone for anyone who may not have been able to attend in-person.
-Stakeholders we heard from include, but are not limited to: citizens, local government representatives & elected officials, Internet Service Providers, electric cooperatives, Missouri Farm Bureau, United States Department of Agriculture (USDA), digital inclusion organizations, libraries, schools, banks, chambers of commerce, health care entities, regional planning commissions and University of Missouri Extension.
-These partners are also expected to provide feedback on both the Statewide Digital Equity Plan, as well as the BEAD 5-Year Action Plan.
-Furthermore, upon the completion of each plan both partner organizations are expected to promote and distribute the plans to relevant stakeholders and attendees of their regular meetings in order to encourage public participation in the comment process.
+Stakeholders were able to ask questions and provide further input on the plans.
+During the follow-up tour, OBD visited the 19 regions of the state, with 20 separate meetings held, while hearing from over 400 stakeholders statewide.
+OBD again offered the meetings virtually and by phone for anyone who may not have been able to attend in-person.
+Stakeholders heard from included citizens, local government officials, Internet Service Providers, electric cooperatives, Missouri Farm Bureau, United States Department of Agriculture (USDA), digital inclusion organizations, libraries, schools, banks, chambers of commerce, health care entities, regional planning commissions, and University of Missouri Extension.
+These partners were also expected to provide feedback on both the Digital Opportunity Plan, as well as the BEAD 5-Year Action Plan and to promote and distribute the plans to relevant stakeholders and attendees of their regular meetings in order to encourage public participation in the comment process.